CavernCrawlers/CavernCrawlers.github.io/Combat.md

 ## Time
 Time in combat (and other action scenes) is tracked in relatively strict and discrete game units called **Combat Turns**, **Rounds** and **Minutes**.

 A **Combat Turn** is an individual creature’s opportunity to act.
-All creature’s Combat Turns are executed in descending order of **Initiative** with tied Initiative results acting simultaneously.
+All creatures' Combat Turns are executed in descending order of [Initiative](#initiative) with tied Initiative results acting simultaneously.

 A **Round** is the collection of all the Combat Turns of all the creature’s involved in the scene.
 This takes up approximately 6 seconds.

 A **Minute** is just that, one minute.
 A minute is made up of 10 Rounds.

 ## Surprise
 The potential for surprise exists when one or more sides are unaware of the other(s).
-The members of each side make individual **Wisdom/Perception** checks vs a DT of 10 (see below for Ambushes).
+The members of each side make individual **Wisdom/Perception** checks vs a difficulty of 9 (see below for Ambushes).
 During the first round of combat (known as the **Surprise Round**), those who passed their perception check take their **Combat Turns** as normal.
 Those who failed their perception do not get to act during the Surprise Round.
 If everyone is unaware, they all simply stand and stare at each other for a **round** while they both recover from surprise.

 ### Ambush
 If one side has advance warning of an encounter, they may attempt an **Ambush**.
 In this case, the ambushing group rolls a Dexterity/Stealth check using the character with the worst modifier (counting **Disadvantage** as -4 and **Advantage** as +4).
-This sets the DT of the **Wisdom/Perception** check of the unaware side.
+This sets the difficulty of the **Wisdom/Perception** check of the unaware side.
 During the **Surprise Round**, all of the ambushers can act as normal as can any of the opposition who pass their perception check.
-An ambush may also provoke a **Moral** check for undisciplined targets if the GM so determines.
+An ambush may also provoke a **Morale** check for undisciplined targets if the GM so determines.

 After the **Surprise Round**, subsequent **Rounds** proceed as normal.

 ## Initiative
 Each participant in a combat will have an Initiative score.
-- For PCs this score will be equal to their **Level** + their **Dexterity Modifier** + their class **Initiative Bonus**.
-- For NPCs, this will typically be equal to their Hit Dice, but some creatures may have additional bonuses as given in the NPC's description.
+- At the beginning of combat, all PCs and the GM roll 1d10 plus their Initiative Modifier.
+- The highest total initiative acts first in the round.
+- Play then proceeds clockwise around the table.
+- When it is the GMs turn to act, all GM-controlled creatures (characters and monsters) get to act in an order decided by the GM.
+- Ties

-During each **Round** of combat, all participants act in descending order of their Initiative scores.
-If two or more participants have the same initiative, PCs will act before NPCs.
-If two or more PCs share the same initiative, they determine who acts first between them.
-If multiple NPCs share the same initiative score, the GM decides their order.
+	- If there is a tie for the highest initiative, PCs will act before NPCs.
+	- If two or more PCs are tied for the highest, they determine who acts first between them.

 ## Actions
 There are four categories of action that may be taken during a creature’s **Combat Turn**: **Main Action**, **Movement Action**, **Free Action** and **Reaction**.